adamgreig/agg-kicad/README.md

 See the README in the scripts folder for detailed information on each script.

+The only requirement is PyYAML for some of the build scripts:
+`sudo pip install pyyaml` or similar.

 ## Makefile

 You can use the Makefile to: